burakbayramli/astromaestro/README.md

 Out[1]: [136, 161, 163, 183, 196, 199, 211, 214, 216, 235, 243, 246, 272, 276]
 ```

-Refer to the book on the details of these readings.
+Refer to the books in the Reference section on the details of these
+readings.

+The Lewi and SwissEph codes can be compiled, jarred using the
+`build.py` script.
+Compiling is `python build.py build-lewi`, jarring
+requires `jar`.
+To generate decans `gen-decans` target is necessary,
+user can also generate a combined json file containing all readings,
+per date via `gen-combined`.

 ### Lewi